 Work with the ERCOT Retail Account Manager or Flight Administrator on any questions related to testing.

-The MOU/EC TDSP must submit a revised NOIE Registration Form.
-The stop date for NOIE metering points must match the elected start date for competition indicated in step 2 of this document.
-The NOIE metering points shall be left in place and maintained as stated in the ERCOT Protocols, Section 11.6.1 so that they might be utilized for future UFE analysis functions.
+The MOU/EC TDSP must submit a revised NOIE Identification and Meter Point Registration Form to deactivate all meter points.
+Consult with ERCOT Data Loading and Aggregation to determine the proper stop dates.

 The MOU/EC TDSP is responsible for assigning a Load Profile ID to each ESI ID it creates as well as successfully completing the Profile ID validation process, as described in the ERCOT Protocols, Section 18.4.
-This process requires the TDSP to send ERCOT 14 months of usage history for each ESI ID, independent of step 17 b of this document.
+This process requires the TDSP to send ERCOT 14 months of usage history for each ESI ID, independent of step 18 b and c of this document.
 The time period of the usage history should include one month before and after the 12 month period specified in the most recent Profile Decision Tree on the ‘Usage Month Methodology’ tab.

 Each ESI ID must be assigned a valid Load Profile ID based on the directions in the Profile Decision Tree.
 Check the ERCOT website for the most recent version and other information related to load profiling.